 Students who become ill at school may be asked to wear a mask and will be moved to an isolated area to wait to be picked up from school.
 Staff working with these students are encouraged to use face coverings and gloves while caring for a sick child.

 Parents and Guests: To mitigate the spread of COVID-19 and for the safety of all our students and staff we are asking all parents and drivers to remain in the vehicle while staff guide children to and from the cars into the building and to their classrooms.
 Parents who have students that are new to the school will be familiarized with the school layout and classroom locations during their interview appointment or Parent Orientation.
-During the school day, any parent or guest to the school will have to pass a health screening in order to enter the building.
+During the school day, parents or guests to the school should be prepared to pass a health screening in order to enter the building.

-Positive Covid-19 Case: Because COVID-19 is a highly contagious, reportable communicable disease, FCS will notify the Health Department if we have a confirmed, known case in our school and respond accordingly to disinfect the facility.
+Positive Covid-19 Case: Because COVID-19 is a highly contagious, reportable communicable disease, FCS will work with the Health Department if we are contacted about having a confirmed, known case in our school.
 Those testing positive for COVID-19 will be required to quarantine at home until it has been 10 days from the first symptoms and 24 hours with no fever and have improving symptoms.

 Parents of students in the affected class or classes will also be notified of exposure.
 Personal identity of positive cases will be protected.

 To prevent the spread of COVID-19, those who have been in close proximity to anyone who has a confirmed case will be screened and may be required to quarantine at home.